giumonros/Measured-vs-simulated-PV/README.md

 ## Set-up and run the scripts

-1- In VS code, open the "Measured-vs-simulated-PV" folder (File > Open Folder) and click on the ``FileToRun.py`` python file
+1- In VS code, open the ``FileToRun.py`` python file

 2- Fill up the "User defined" informations:
-- Location: the name should match with one of the location in the ``Measured PV data`` folder
+- Location: the name should match with one of the location in the ``data/measured_PV`` folder
-- Years: by default all the years available in the ``Measured PV data`` for a specific location will be used.
-To select a specific year write i.e. "2019" (the year must exist in the measured data)
+- Year: Specific year to run the simulation (the year must exist in the measured data)
 - H2_end_user_min_load: for the H2 techno-economic assessment, define the flexibility of the hydrogen end-user choosing its minimal load between 0 and 1
 - Solver: selected solver for the H2 techno-economic assessment, HiGHS is free but Gurobi need to be installed on your machine with a valid license.
-To use others solvers, modify the ``3-H2_Technoceco_assessment-py`` script [(help)](https://coin-or.github.io/pulp/guides/how_to_configure_solvers.html)
+To use others solvers, modify the ``src/H2_techno_eco/OptiPlant.py`` script [(help)](https://coin-or.github.io/pulp/guides/how_to_configure_solvers.html)
 - Renewablesninja_token: follow step 3

 3- To generate profiles with [Renewables.ninja](https://www.renewables.ninja/), you have to set up a Renewable Ninja API token:
 - Visit Renewables.ninja's [registration page](https://www.renewables.ninja/register) and create an account
 - Once logged in go to your [profile page](https://www.renewables.ninja/profile) to generate your API token
 - Copy your API token
-- In the code, paste your token in front of the rn_token variable: ``rn_token = 'your_token_here'``
+- In the code, paste your token in front of the rn_token variable: ``rn_token = 'your-token-here'``

-4- Select which scripts to run (one at a time, or as a list, both works.
-Correct order should be respected)
-- ``1-PV_simulation_download.py`` activates Renewables.ninja and PVGIS APIs to generate simulated PV profiles for the selected location.
-Make sure that all necessary information are filled in the ``Measured PV data`` folder.
-The generated time seriesare combined with the measured ones and saved in the ``Simulated and measured PV data`` folder
-You can add a personalized simulation and use it for the graphs inserting a new column and writting "SIM-SELF1" in the "Profile time series" row
-- ``2-PV_Timeseries_analysis.py`` conducts some solar PV timeseries analysis and plots graphs in the ``Results and graphs`` folder
-- ``3-H2_Technoeco_assessment.py`` performs hydrogen based fuels techno-economic assessments with measured and simulated data and write results in the ``Results and graphs`` folder.
+4- Run the FileToRun.py file clicking on the small arrow on the top right of the VS Code window (make sure that you are running with the correct environment set-up in the installation step).
+A result folder will be created on your local machine.

 More advanced techno-economic assessments can also be performed using the ["OptiPlant"](https://github.com/njbca/OptiPlant/tool) tool

-5- You can now run the script by clicking on the small arrow on the top right of the VS Code window (make sure that you are running with the correct environment set-up in the installation step)

 ## APIs Used and documentation
 This project integrates with two APIs to gather solar production data: